-The labor market, driven primarily by COVID-19, has not recovered to pre-pandemic employment levels and has changed materially over the past six months with demand for new employees far outweighing the existing supply of job seekers, which has created immediate challenges for hourly employers across the country.
+The labor market, driven primarily by COVID-19 and unemployment stimulus, has not recovered to pre-pandemic employment levels and has changed materially over the past year with demand for new employees far outweighing the existing supply of job seekers, which has created immediate challenges for hourly employers across the country.

 With the shift towards a “job seekers market”, the typical applicant flow dynamics and assumptions have changed as competition for a smaller pool of job seekers has increased, which has impacted job board algorithms, employer expectations for volume of applicant flow, and the cost to acquire a new hire.

 Ultimately, hiring is tough!
 We will help you troubleshoot, find areas of opportunity, and learn how to get more candidates in a challenging labor market.

 In reviewing this information and framework, the employer and recruiter should consider the requirements of the recruiting technology in order to drive the maximum potential applicant volume.

 - The recruiting platform creates reach for the employer to publicize job positions to as many job seekers as possible

 - The employer must create and offer compelling employment that can attract job seekers in a low supply and competitive labor market